axibase/axibase-charts/syntax/udf.md

 ## Function Libraries

-Load custom JavaScript functions into the configuration with `import` setting followed by the package name and URL of the JavaScript file containing function definitions.
+Load custom JavaScript functions into a configuration with the `import` setting followed by the package name and URL of the JavaScript file containing function definitions.

 ```ls
 import example_package = https://example.org/package.js